Sistava

 Why Hire AI Employees Now

-Three forces converged in 2026.
+Three forces converged.
 First, model quality crossed the line where an AI employee can complete most knowledge-work tasks at junior-to-mid level without supervision.
 Second, tool integration matured: OAuth into 60+ apps means an AI employee uses your CRM, calendar, helpdesk, and inbox the same way a human teammate does.
-Third, the price collapsed: $79/mo per role replaces $4,000-12,000/mo for a loaded human junior.
+Third, the cost collapsed: an AI employee runs for a small fraction of a loaded human junior.

 The math finally works for small teams.
-A 5-person company that hires 5 AI employees suddenly accesses roughly 20 roles' worth of work — a digital department for under $400/mo.
+A 5-person company that hires 5 AI employees suddenly accesses roughly 20 roles' worth of work for a tiny fraction of what one human hire would cost.
 The window where this is a competitive advantage is narrowing.
-By 2028 it will be table stakes.
+Soon it will be table stakes.

 The 9 Roles SMBs Hire First